Former Minneapolis police officers charged with violating George Floyd’s civil rights plead not guilty

 A federal grand jury indicted Derek Chauvin, J. Alexander Kueng, Thomas K. Lane and Tou Thao in May on charges they violated Floyd’s constitutional rights when he was restrained and handcuffed face down on a Minneapolis street during an investigation of a counterfeit $20 bill as he begged for breath and ultimately lost consciousness.

-All four men appeared at an arraignment hearing held via videoconference — including Chauvin, who was seen sitting behind security glass in a reinforced room inside the maximum-security prison outside the Twin Cities where he is currently serving a 22 ½ year state sentence for murder in Floyd’s death.
+All four men appeared at an arraignment hearing held via videoconference — including Chauvin, who was seen sitting behind security glass in a reinforced room inside the maximum-security prison outside the Twin Cities where he is currently serving a 22½-year state sentence for murder in Floyd’s death.

 Kueng, Lane and Thao — who are still awaiting a state trial on charges of aiding and abetting murder and manslaughter — appeared virtually sitting alongside their attorneys, their first joint appearance in state or federal court in over a year.